Discover how scientists protect Angola’s lakes

 How it gives back: Maple Leaf Adventures is an ecofocused company dedicated to preserving local environments and traditions.

 The company has a strong commitment to ecotourism.
 Groups are limited in size and leave no trace.
 Agreements with coastal First Nations groups ensure that traditional territory is recognized, local guides are used, and a percentage of revenue is retained in local communities.
-The company supports research organizations and dedicates time to conservation and education; last year during the COVID shutdown, members of the organization were involved in a massive coastal cleanup operation which removed tonnes of nets and lines that could have entangled humpback whales.
+The company supports research organizations and dedicates time to conservation and education; in 2020 and 2021 during the pandemic, members of the organization were involved in a massive coastal cleanup operation which removed tons of nets and lines that could have entangled humpback whales.

 Confront climate change in northern Canada